andyl/termato/README.md

 Check out the `loop` function in the module `Termato.Zookeeper` to see how the failover works.
 Just a few lines of code!

-## Notes

-Termato is a nice fit for OTP.
-It uses a collection of server processes - Agents, GenServers and Tasks.

-To get Termato into shape for wide distribution, you'd need to find a portable solution for reading single-characters from the keyboard, which caused me some difficulty.
-See my hack in `Util.Kb.getch`.

 ## Contributing

-PRs and issue welcome!
+This is mostly for my personal use, not maintained for community access.
+But if you want to use it, go for it.
+Fork it, submit PRs and issues!